 On the other hand, summer in Poland is very comfortable.
 There are not many days that exceed 30 degrees Celsius and there is little humidity.
 But, sometimes, it can even feel chilly without a jacket on the mornings and evenings.

 It rarely rains all day in Poland.
 It often seems to fall like a steady rain, then stop, then fall again, then stop…

 For this reason, many Poles do not carry umbrellas.
 Even when it is raining, many people just wear hoods.
 A hoodie would be usuful for travel!

 In summer, heavy rain like squalls can occur, but it stops in a short time.

 Whenever I get a squall, I always take shelter from the rain in a cafe or store.
-It clears up in no time!
+It clears up soon!

-In summer, Poland is light until after 9 p.m. and has more sunny days than in other seasons.
+In summer, you can enjoy daylight until after 9 p.m..
+And it has more sunny days than in other seasons.

-The typical Polish winter is one of enduring bitter cold and darkness and waiting for summer to arrive.
+The typical Polish winter is one of enduring bitter cold and darkness and waiting for summer.

 Summer is the best season to travel to Poland

 The best season to travel to Poland is summer!
 Spring and autumn will also be pleasant weather if you have a luck.